miguel-guerrero/dstate/doc/answered_questions.md

 ## HOW IS dstate DIFFERENT FROM HLS (HIGH LEVEL SYNTHESIS)

-* There are several flavors of HLS but in the most common one, you provide constraints to the HLS tool that it tries to meet.
+* There are several flavors of HLS but in the most common one, you provide constraints to the HLS tool, and it tries to meet them.
 You don't have full control on the logic exactly at each clock boundary level.
 If this is the type of HLS tool you are using, dstate can be a complement where that level of detailed control is needed.